Alfex4936/README/README.md

 Project INFO
 ======

-Main developers
+Main developers (got it booting and did a lot of bringup)

 @adfad666

 @uberlaggydarwin

-contributors(people who have commited directly): eagleeyetom
+Contributors(people who have commited directly):

+@kali- from FreeXperiaProject for a large amount of help with porting/questions and  some commits

+@eagleeyetom

-helpers(people who grab diffs for us and help in IRC): CallMeVentus
+Helpers(people who grab diffs for us and help in IRC): CallMeVentus

 Contributions from:
 the CyanogenMod project